salilab/saliweb/doc/frontend.rst

 may be complete by that point).
 In this case, the job submission page can redirect straight to the job results page using :func:`saliweb.frontend.redirect_to_results_page`.
-To avoid the user seeing an uninformative 'job is still running' page, the results page should be overridden using the ``still_running_template`` argument to :func:`saliweb.frontend.get_completed_job`.
+To avoid the user seeing an uninformative 'job is still running' page, this page should be overridden using the ``still_running_template`` argument to :func:`saliweb.frontend.get_completed_job`.
 (Normally this would display something very similar to the submit page, but can auto-refresh if desired